 You’ll need to be flexible on the date when planning a Christmas party.
-Generally, venues are booked so far in advance that the key dates are rarely available.
+Generally, venues are booked far in advance and the key dates are rarely available.
 Start planning as early as possible to increase your chances of booking a unique location, or use word of mouth to find THE rare gem flying under the radar.

 You should also consider getting the following information about the venue:

 - Is the sound system and/or DJ included in the rental?

 - Does the venue have a dance floor?
 An outdoor terrace?

 - What is the maximum capacity of the venue?